 Year 7 visit Paris towards the end of the summer term.

 French for Years 10 to 11

 The French department follows the AQA specification for GCSE French which offers many opportunities to discover more about other French-speaking countries as well as their festivals and special days.
 There is a very popular trip to Paris towards the end of the summer term in Year 10 where students combine language practice with visits to cultural places of interest.

 French in the Sixth Form

-At A Level, students are taught the OCR specification.
+At A Level, students are taught the AQA specification.
 All students have weekly classes to work on their spoken French with a native speaker, either in small groups or on a one-to-one basis (for Year 13).
 IB students may study French at Standard or Higher Level.
 Like the A Level students, they have access to weekly classes with a native speaker, specifically to build confidence with spoken French.
-Cinema and literature form an integral part of French studied in both courses.
+Cinema, literature, politics and current affairs form an integral part of French studied in both courses.